radanalyticsio/radanalyticsio.github.io/get-started.md

 and then access the server with a web browser.
 Through the browser interface you will be able to manage Apache Spark clusters within your project.

-Another import part of Oshinko to highlight is the [oshinko-s2i](https://github.com/radanalyticsio/oshinko-s2i) repository and associated images which implement the [source-to-image](https://docs.openshift.org/latest/architecture/core_concepts/builds_and_image_streams.html#source-build) workflow for Apache Spark based applications.
+Another important part of Oshinko to highlight is the [oshinko-s2i](https://github.com/radanalyticsio/oshinko-s2i) repository and associated images which implement the [source-to-image](https://docs.openshift.org/latest/architecture/core_concepts/builds_and_image_streams.html#source-build) workflow for Apache Spark based applications.
 These images enable